shekspir55/rbn/content/posts/how-not-to-get-hired-at-canonical.md

 Once again, I was met with a response.
 The first round was a déjà vu of the initial test.
 The second round, however, was a coding session with a simple enough problem: reverse Polish notation.
 Given 2 hours, I finished it in a speedy 20 minutes! 💪🕒

 I naively assumed they might give me a pass on the Thomas test, seeing my previous score.
 But alas, it reared its ugly head again.
-After a few days of preparation, I...received another rejection.
+After a few days of preparation, I submitted the test and...received another rejection.

 I'm still puzzled why a standardized test for quick brains trumps solving actual technical problems in the hiring process.
 After all, in the real world, there aren't any psychometric tests, just real problems to solve.